Jack Atcheson, Sr.’s Books:

 "Most readers say my books, “take you there”, as if written by the famous Jack O’Connor.
 This is the ultimate of compliments since Jack O’Connor is the best known, most quoted, hunting writer!
 I am humbled."

-Get both books in time for the holidays!
 The author will personalize any message and sign the book as well.
-Just enter your
+Just enter your message when purchasing.

-*Two super Christmas presents for only $45.00 (1 copy of each book with free shipping)*
+Both books for $39.00 (1 copy of each book with free shipping)

 Click the books link to find out how to order.

 The new book is a 214 page hard back, with approx. 50 B&W pictures.
 The first book is slightly larger and is quickly becoming a

 classic with only a few copies from the first print run remaining

 Real Hunting & Campfire Humor - short, true hunting stories.
 Alaska grizzly bears, polar bear, deer, elk, mountain goats and sheep, unusual people.
 Very funny, your wife will love it.
 This book explains a lot, like why buy new furniture or college tuition when you could spend that same money on an African safari?